 How the Appeals and Grievance Process Works

 When an HMO or health insurer denies coverage for treatment, it must do so in writing.
 After an adverse decision or denial, your health plan must give you the details of its internal grievance process so that you can file an appeal with your health plan if you choose.

-If you decide to file an appeal, the Maryland Attorney General's Health Care Education and Advocacy Unit will assist you, free-of-charge, in filing your appeal.
+If you decide to file an appeal, the Maryland Attorney General's Health Education and Advocacy Unit will assist you, free-of-charge, in filing your appeal.
 The Health Education and Advocacy Unit may be reached toll-free at 1-877-261-8807.

 After you have exhausted your health plan's internal grievance process and if you are still not satisfied with the result, you or your authorized representative may seek assistance from the Maryland Insurance Administration within four months after your health plan's grievance decision.
 In its written decision, your health plan must provide details on filing a complaint with the Insurance Administration.